100 Sights in Munich, Germany (with Map and Images)

 The Catholic parish church of St. Ursula is the second parish church in the Munich district of Schwabing, in the district of Schwabing-Freimann.
 At the same time, St. Ursula is the first sacred building in Munich to turn away from medieval architectural models and thus take on a bridging function between historicism and Art Nouveau/modernism.

-The Theresia-Gerhardinger-Gymnasium am Anger is a girls' school at Blumenstraße 26 in the Angerviertel in Munich under the auspices of the Poor School Sisters of Our Lady.
-It is a state-approved school with linguistic, musical and economic branches.
+The Theresia-Gerhardinger-Gymnasium am Anger is a girls' grammar school at Blumenstraße 26 in the Angerviertel in Munich under the auspices of the Poor School Sisters of Our Lady.
+It is a state-recognized grammar school with linguistic, musical and economic branches.
 The building also houses a primary school for girls, a kindergarten and a student dormitory of the Poor School Sisters.

 The Theatine Church of St. Cajetan and Adelaide is a Catholic church in Munich, southern Germany.
 Built from 1663 to 1690, it was founded by Elector Ferdinand Maria and his wife, Henriette Adelaide of Savoy, as a gesture of thanks for the birth of the long-awaited heir to the Bavarian crown, Prince Max Emanuel, in 1662.
 Now administered by the Dominican Friars, it is also known as the Dominican Priory of St. Cajetan.